ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### STATUS

-This value indicates whether a stored procedure or function can be executed.
+This value indicates whether a stored procedure or function may be executed.
 A value of 0 (VALID) indicates that it can be executed.

 If a DDL statement is executed on an object that is accessed by a stored procedure or stored function, the stored procedure or stored function will become invalid.
-For example, if a new column is added to a table that is accessed by a stored procedure, the stored procedure will need to be re-compiled so it becomes VALID and executable.
+For example, if a new column is added to a table that is accessed by a stored procedure, the stored procedure will need to be re-compiled before it can be deemed VALID and executed.
 The status values are as follows:

 - 0: VALID
 - 1: INVALID